Fum1k0/Zeds/README.md

 NAME
-  Zeds - Mac OSX Diagnostic tool
+- Zeds - Mac OSX Diagnostic tool

 DESCRIPTION
-  Zeds is a useful tool to analyze the operating systems and give a first & quick diagnostic of potential suspicious activities (malwares ...).
+- Zeds is a useful tool to analyze the operating systems and give a first & quick diagnostic of potential suspicious activities

 REQUIEREMENT
+- A mac :)
-  python 2.7.x
+- python 2.7.x
-  biplist python library
+- biplist python library